#WomenLead: Your weekly round-up on women in politics

 What is #WomenLead?

-#WomenLead is a one-of-a-kind newsletter that brings you weekly updates on women in politics from around the world.
+#WomenLead is a one-of-a-kind non-partisan publication that brings you all the important updates on women in politics from around the world.

 Our aim is to amplify the work and voices of women political leaders, and also to sensitize our readers to the many obstacles (both glaring and nuanced, the blatant and invisible) that women have to negotiate in routine ways across different layers in politics.